Royal Garden of Prague Castle

-The Royal Garden (Královská zahrada) is an Italian Renaissance garden.
-The garden is situated in Prague Castle, and created in 1534 based on the project by Emperor Ferdinand I of Habsburg.
+The Royal Garden (Královská zahrada) is an Italian Renaissance garden situated in Prague Castle, Czech Republic.
+The garden was created in 1534 based on designs by Emperor Ferdinand I of Habsburg.
 Its site was originally a vineyard that Emperor Ferdinand I purchased to create a garden for the royal court.
 The garden was founded simultaneously with the Queen Anne's Summer Palace, which was completed in 1560.